WeblateOrg/weblate/docs/admin/install.rst

 Other services
 ++++++++++++++

-Weblate is using other services for it's operation.
+Weblate is using other services for its operation.
 You will need at least following services running:

 * PostgreSQL database server, see :ref:`database-setup`.